o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 allocate one.

-The *old_msg* parameter allows the user to pass a previously generated RMr message back to RMr for reuse.
+The *old_msg* parameter allows the user to pass a previously generated RMR message back to RMR for reuse.
 Optionally, the user application may pass a nil pointer if no reusable message is available.
 When a timeout occurs, and old_msg was not nil, the state will be returned by returning a pointer to the old message with the state set.

 It is possible to use the *rmr_rcv_msg()* function instead of this function.
-Doing so might be advantagous if the user programme does not always start the multi-threaded mode and the use of *rmr_rcv_msg()* would make the flow of the code more simple.
-The advantags of using this function are the ability to set a timeout without using epoll, and a small performance gain (if multi-threaded mode is enabled, and the *rmr_rcv_msg()* function is used, it simply invokes this
+Doing so might be advantageous if the user programme does not always start the multi-threaded mode and the use of *rmr_rcv_msg()* would make the flow of the code more simple.
+The advantages of using this function are the ability to set a timeout without using epoll, and a small performance gain (if multi-threaded mode is enabled, and the *rmr_rcv_msg()* function is used, it simply invokes this